mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 <!-- The use of code examples and a structured set of varied activities aligns well to UDL principle of representing knowledge in a variety of means. -->
 <!-- DEVELOP THIS DEFICIT AND THE ASSUMPTIONS PRESENT IN A CRITICAL WAY ABSTRACT VS CONCRETE -->

+MOVED HERE INTEGRATE ABOVE

+However, while LOA and PRIMM imply an explicit teaching of abstract concepts or processes, the authors [-@waite_abstraction_2018-1, p.21] acknowledge that rationale and evidence to support this is not clear for younger coders.
+In addition, related research does not include examples of activity explicitly teaching abstraction [@sentance_teachers_2019; @sentance_teaching_2019].
+Certainly, the difficultly in explicitly teaching abstraction rather than implicit approaches of appropriation [@kramer_abstraction_2003], while contested by  [@statter_teaching_2016], and based on work of Hazzan [-@hazzan_reflections_2008], underlying concerns are not fully addressed.
+CLARIFY THIS WHOLE SECTION.

+In conclusion, the authors also state that the overall utility of LOA as a useful tool for younger participants is an open question, and that more research is needed on claims that it can help "use of design as a self-regulation tool to develop independence"

 ### Limits of the Sociocultural ideas in UK computing research (above)